FG-CLIP 2: A Bilingual Fine-grained Vision-Language Alignment Model: Approach

 \subsection{Architecture}

 We build upon the SigLIP 2~\citep{siglip2} dual-encoder framework, introducing key adaptations for fine-grained understanding and bilingual alignment.
 For the text encoder, we extend the maximum input length from 64 to 196 tokens to accommodate longer descriptions.
-We employ the multilingual Gemma tokenizer~\citep{team2024gemma} with a 256K vocabulary.
-On the vision side, we adopt a data-adaptive resolution strategy: the target resolution is selected from \{128, 256, 576, 784, 1024\} based on the maximum image size per mini-batch, avoiding the stochastic sampling of SigLIP 2 and ensuring consistent training and inference behavior with minimal upscaling or downscaling.
-Vision and text features are aggregated using a masked attention pooling (MAP) head~\citep{zhai2022scaling}.
-We implement three model variants (Base, Large, and So400M~\citep{alabdulmohsin2023getting}) to evaluate performance across different scales.
+On the vision side, we adopt a data-adaptive resolution strategy: the target resolution is selected from \{128, 256, 576, 784, 1024\} based on the maximum image size per mini-batch, avoiding the stochastic sampling of SigLIP 2 and ensuring consistent training and inference behavior with minimal upscaling or downscaling. \iclrre{Global vision features are aggregated via a masked attention pooling head~\citep{zhai2022scaling}, while region embeddings are generated through an additional self-attention module.
+This design enables fine-grained, sub-image alignment and circumvents the information bottleneck caused by CLS-only pooling.}